ManlyMarco/ABMX/README.md

-# KKABM
+# KKABMX
-Koikatsu! mod that adds more character customization settings.
-Also known as Bonemod.
+Koikatsu! mod that adds more character customization settings to character maker.
+Upgraded version of old KKABM, formerly known as Bonemod.